 The Nyala is a spiral-horned antelope and is between a bushbuck and a kudu in size.

 The male stands up to 47 inches; the female is up to 35 inches tall.
-Males weigh 180 – 220 pounds, while females weigh 120–150 pounds.
-The life expectancy of the Nyala is about 19 years.
+Males weigh 180 – 220 pounds, while females weigh 120 – 150 pounds.
+The life expectancy of the beautiful Nyala is about 19 years.

 The coat of females and juveniles is rufous-brown.
 However, it grows a dark brown or slate gray in adult males, often with a bluish tinge.